 How might we gain some peace?
 How might we sink into the stillness of quiet wonder?

-Nonetheless, we may develop our own traditions, traditions that turn the volume down, that invite contemplation, that enhance our capacity for wonder.
-We all need a moment to touch the quiet of the long night, to be present to the deepening dark, to sit with ourselves in this beautiful season.
+In fact, we may develop our own traditions, traditions that turn the volume down, that invite contemplation, that enhance our wonder.
+We need a moment to touch the quiet of the long night, to be present to the deepening dark, to sit with ourselves in this beautiful season.

-It started as an experiment, and it’s turned into one of our most precious rituals.
 In a season filled with glitter, gaiety, songs, and eggnog, there is something deeply nourishing about pausing and being present with the darkness and the cold, if cold is what we have within and without us.

 I invite you to be nourished.
 I invite you to a tradition.
 I invite you to have some peace, some rest, some wonder.